Donlevy

-Donlevy is an Irish surname derived from the Gaelic Mac Duinnshléibhe/Ó Duinnshléibhe 'son/descendant of Donn Sléibhe'; a given name meaning 'Donn of the mountain', i.e. 'dark mountain'.
+Donlevy, Dunlevy, Donleavy and Dunleavy are Irish surnames derived from the Gaelic Mac Duinnshléibhe/Ó Duinnshléibhe 'son/descendant of Donn Sléibhe'; a given name meaning 'Donn of the mountain', i.e. 'dark mountain'.
 The MacDonlevys were the hereditary rulers of Dál Fiatach and styled as the Kings of Ulaid, i.e. rulers of (east) Ulster, in present-day County Down.

 History

 Ancestry

 The family's eponymous ancestor is Donn Sléibe mac Echdacha, who ruled as king of the Irish petty-kingdom of Dál Fiatach, as well as its over-kingdom, Ulaid, in the late 10th century.

 History

 The power-base of the MacDonlevys was Dál Fiatach, a territory which spanned south from the Mourne Mountains north to the River Lagan; at times they exerted control over the entirety of Ulaid (eastern Ulster; present-day counties Down and Antrim).
 According to historian C. Thomas Cairney, MacDonlevys were the chiefly family of the Ulaid who were a tribe of the Erainn who were the second wave of Celts to settle in Ireland between about 500 and 100 BC.

 In the aftermath of John de Courcy's conquest of Ulaid in 1177, MacDonlevy's power was vanquished.
 As a result, the last-remaining members of the clan migrated to Tír Conaill (present-day County Donegal), whilst others went to Scotland.
-In Donegal, they became the hereditary physicians (Old Irish: ollahm leighis) of the O'Donnells of Tír Conaill.
+In Donegal, they became the hereditary physicians (ollamh leighis) of the O'Donnells of Tír Conaill.
 Indeed, since 1177, the MacDonlevys became renowned as a medical family and were among the foremost Irish medical families, employed across Gaelic Ireland and the Scottish Highlands and Isles.

 After the Battle of Kinsale in 1602, the sept migrated to the province of Connacht, where their name is now most common.
 Some of the clan in Donegal adopted the surname Mac an Ultaigh, meaning "son of the Ulsterman", which was anglicized as McNulty.